rahulsinghinfosec/damnvulnerablemcpserver/README.md

 =======
 # Vulnerable MCP Server

 > **WARNING: DO NOT deploy publicly.
 DO NOT use in production.
-FOR EDUCATIONAL PURPOSES ONLY.**
+FOR EDUCATIONAL PURPOSES ONLY.
+Vibe Coded.
+Therefore, might have more security issues than expected.**

 Vulnerable MCP Server is a deliberately insecure Python MCP server for local labs, security training, and demonstrations of common vulnerabilities in MCP servers and AI-integrated services.